SisyphusMD/archiver/docs/guides/maintenance/uninstall-legacy.md

 4. Run the setup script (note: setup/uninstall commands were removed in v0.7.0, so you'd need v0.6.5 or earlier)

 **Note:** With v0.7.0 being Docker-only, rollback would require using v0.6.5 or earlier.

----

-## Getting Help

-If you encounter issues:

-- Check Docker installation guide: See README.md